TechDocN/TechDocN/README.md

 Hello
-- I probably should have been an engineer, but I went to medical school instead.
+- I am a physician and I work in the MedTech industry.
 - In my spare time I am a serious tinkerer.
 - I’m interested in electronics, microcontrollers, SBCs, robotics, coding, 3D printing and retro-computing.
 - I’m currently learning about Fujinet for the CoCo.